Learn how to repair guitars today, by training as a Guitar Repair Technician.

 The problem for many, however, was access to the guitar repair workshops i.e. many people simply were unable to attend workshops to learn how to repair electric guitars and other types due to time constraints, geographic location and transportation.

 The solution: Finally, the Guitar Repair Technician training program is now available here through Udemy’s online learning platform for you to learn how to fix your own guitar and customer guitars in your own time, and without needing to leave home.

-With a 30-day money back guarantee, access any time anywhere and on any device, and a certificate of completion to show future employers or to add credibility to your technical know-how and services, there's no better time to sign up to the course.
+With a 30-day money back guarantee, access any time on any , and a certificate of completion to show future employers or to add credibility to your technical know-how and services, there's no better time to sign up to the course.
 So click on the button and I'll see you there!